jessmullins/rainybees/README.md

 **Variable precipitation interacts with land-use change to affect the diversity and composition of native bee assemblages**

-Jessica L. Mullins, Keng-Lou James Hung, Joel Gardner, John S. Ascher, David A. Holway | *in preparation for Ecology*
+Jessica L. Mullins, Keng-Lou James Hung, Joel Gardner, John S. Ascher, David A. Holway | *in review at Ecology*

 ---